Skip to Content

 This furikake salmon recipe is so easy to make and has a lovely earthy, briny topping.
 This umami-packed salmon dish is going to be your new favorite way to enjoy salmon!

-Furikake is a Japanese rice seasoning that usually has some blend of bonito flakes, nori, black and white sesame seeds, and salt.
+Furikake is a Japanese rice seasoning that usually consists of a blend of bonito flakes, nori, black and white sesame seeds, and salt.

-Because of salmon's rich, buttery flavor, it's a perfect pairing with the brighter flavors of furikake.
+Because salmon has a rich, buttery flavor, it's a perfect pairing with the brighter flavors of furikake.
 The kewpie mayo locks in the moisture and adds a really lush flavor as well.

-It's always wonderful when a recipe is super easy to make and has a memorable and intense flavor profile - this recipe is one of those.
+It's always wonderful when a recipe is super easy to make and has a memorable and intense flavor profile—this is one of those recipes.

 This Japanese baked salmon with mayo is deeply flavorful and tastes so rich.